-Pursuant to my writing a 45-page blog page on the Calendar Reform I have another article I am writing which will provide an analysis of the Herry-Henke Permanent Calendar (HHPC), which is a follow-up to my previous work, and this one which follows from that and sprung out from reading and research the HHPC article.
+Pursuant to my writing a 45-page blog page on the Calendar Reform I have written another article which provides an analysis of the Henry-Henke Permanent Calendar (HHPC), which is a follow-up to my previous work, and this one which follows from that and sprung out from reading and research the HHPC article.

-What came to mind during that process was Leap Weeks vs Leap Days.
+What came to mind during that process was Leap Weeks (or Leap Months) vs Leap Days.
 I reaaally do NOT like Leap weeks.
-Here I will provide a basic comparison of Leap Weeks to Leap Days so you can get an idea as to why Leap Weeks are problematic and NOT ideal to use when the tool of Leap Days are available.
+Here I will provide a basic comparison of Leap Weeks to Leap Days so you can get an idea as to why Leap Weeks are significantly problematic and NOT ideal to use when the tool of Leap Days are available.

 First we should probably cover what a Leap Day and Leap Week are: